Idriss Déby

-Early life, education, and military career
+Early life

 Déby was born on 18 June 1952, in the village of Berdoba, approximately 190 kilometers from Fada in northern Chad.
 His father was a herdsman of the Bidayat clan of the Zaghawa community.
 After attending the Qur'anic School in Tiné, Déby studied at the École Française in Fada and at the Franco-Arab school (Lycée Franco-Arabe) in Abéché.
 He also attended the Lycée Jacques Moudeina in Bongor and held a bachelor's degree in science.

 After finishing school, he entered the Officers' School in N'Djamena.
 From there he was sent to France for training, returning to Chad in 1976 with a professional pilot certificate.
 He remained loyal to the army and President Félix Malloum even after Chad's central authority crumbled in 1979.
 He returned from France in February 1979 and found Chad had become a battleground for many armed groups.
 Déby tied his fortunes to those of Hissène Habré, one of the chief Chadian warlords.
 A year after Habré became president in 1982, Déby was made commander-in-chief of the army.

 He distinguished himself in 1984 by destroying pro-Libyan forces in eastern Chad.
 In 1985, Habré sent him to Paris to follow a course at the École de Guerre and upon his return in 1986, he was made chief military advisor to the president.
 In 1987, he confronted Libyan forces on the field, with the help of France in the so-called "Toyota War", adopting tactics that inflicted heavy losses on enemy forces.
 During the war, he also led a raid on Maaten al-Sarra Air Base in Kufrah, in Libyan territory.
 A rift emerged on 1 April 1989 between Habré and Déby over the increasing power of the Presidential Guard.